anavane/color-palette-generator/README.md

-# 🎨 Color Palette Generator
+# 🎨 Color Palette Generator with TheColorAPI

-An interactive Streamlit app that extracts color palettes from artworks or photos.
+This Streamlit app connects to the real open API "TheColorAPI" to generate color palettes based on a base color.

-## 💡 How it works
+## 🔑 Features
-1. Upload an image (JPG, PNG).
+- Requires an API key for access.
-2. The app analyzes it using `colorthief` to extract dominant colors.
+- Uses TheColorAPI endpoint.
-3. View the generated palette with HEX and RGB values.
+- Generates dynamic color palettes with HEX codes.

 ## 🚀 Run locally
 ```bash